 Simply put, they are cheaper than big exercise bikes, they are as effective as big bikes, AND they have a desk suitable for working on.
 This is a very convenient piece of equipment that you can use unobstructed during the whole day to simulate biking.

 As we mentioned earlier with the treadmill, you may be limited to what you can do with this style of equipment, as it only has the one function.
 So, although the desk bike will give you a much tougher workout than an under desk pedal exerciser, the pedal exerciser will give you much more flexibility of use.

 But wait…there’s more!
 Don’t just limit yourself to under desk equipment when there are many other types of exercise equipment that are just perfect for the office.

 Exercise ball chairs

 You can use exercise balls as your office chair.
 Still, this has its own upsides and downsides.
-The fact that this ball is soft means that it won’t interrupt the blood flow in your lower back and your thighs.
+Unlike regular chairs which have been found to constrict arteries and reduce blood flow, the soft and bouncy exercise ball won’t interrupt the blood circulation in your lower back and thighs.
 However, some people find it difficult to get used to sitting on a ball and they simply feel uncomfortable.

 A stability ball is one of the most popular choices for an office.
 They have a base like a regular chair, but the sitting area is a ball.
 This removes the problem of flipping over or sliding away to the side.
 There are some options that have back supports, while others have wheels on their base.